Adjoint divisors and free divisors: Discriminants of hypersurface singularities

-the natural projection.
+the natural projection forgetting the last coordinate.
 Recall that the \emph{bifurcation set} is the set $B\subset S'$ of parameter values $u'$ such that $f_{u'}:=f_{(u',0)}$ has fewer than $\mu$ distinct critical values.
 The coefficient $u_\mu$ of $g_\mu=1$ is set to $0$ since it has no bearing on the number of critical values.
 The bifurcation set consists of two parts: the level bifurcation set $B_v$ consisting of parameter values $u'$ for which $f_{u'}$ has distinct critical points with the same critical value, and the local bifurcation set $B_\ell$ where $f_{u'}$ has a degenerate critical point.
 H.~Terao, in \cite{Ter83}, and J.W.~Bruce in \cite{Bru85} proved that $B$ is a free divisor and gave algorithms for constructing a basis for $\Der(-\log B)$.
 The free divisor $B$ is of course singular in codimension $1$.
-The topological double points (points at which $B$ is reducible) are of four generic types: \begin{asparaitem} \item Type 1: $f_{u'}$ has two distinct degenerate critical points, $x_1$ and $x_2$. \item Type 2: $f_{u'}$ has two distinct pairs of critical, $x_1, x_2$ and $x_3,x_4$, such that $f_{u'}(x_1)=f_{u'}(x_2)$ and $f_{u'}(x_3)=f_{u'}(x_4)$. \item Type 3: $f_{u'}$ has a pair of critical points $x_1$ and $x_2$ with the same critical value, and also a degenerate critical point $x_3$. \item Type 4: $f_{u'}$ has three critical points $x_1,x_2$ and $x_3$ with the same critical value. \end{asparaitem} In the neighborhood of a double point of type 1, 2 or 3, $B$ is a normal crossing of two smooth sheets.
-In the neighborhood of a double point of type 4, $B$ is a union of three smooth sheets which meet along a common codimension $2$ stratum.
+The topological double points (points at which $B$ is reducible) are of four generic types: \begin{asparaitem} \item Type 1: $f_{u'}$ has two distinct degenerate critical points, $x_1$ and $x_2$. \item Type 2: $f_{u'}$ has two distinct pairs of critical points, $x_1$, $x_2$ and $x_3,x_4$, such that $f_{u'}(x_1)=f_{u'}(x_2)$ and $f_{u'}(x_3)=f_{u'}(x_4)$. \item Type 3: $f_{u'}$ has a pair of critical points $x_1$ and $x_2$ with the same critical value, and also a degenerate critical point $x_3$. \item Type 4: $f_{u'}$ has three critical points $x_1,x_2$ and $x_3$ with the same critical value. \end{asparaitem} In the neighborhood of a double point of type 1, 2 or 3, $B$ is a normal crossing of two smooth sheets.
+In the neighborhood of a double point of type 4, $B$ is isomorphic to a product $B_0\times(\CC^{\mu-2},0)$ where $B_0=V(uv(u-v))\subset(\CC^2,0)$.

 \begin{prp} For any adjoint divisor $A$ for $D$, \eqref{90} induces a surjection

 \end{prp}